hyperkit/gongje/docs/architecture.md

 WhisperKit's `AudioStreamTranscriber` handles audio buffering, VAD (voice activity detection), hallucination filtering (compression ratio and logprob thresholds), and segment confirmation internally.
 A manual loop would need to reimplement all of these and is prone to issues like unbounded hallucination during silence.

-### Why deferred flush instead of immediate VAD flush?

-WhisperKit's VAD triggers stream resets at natural speech pauses, not just at end-of-speech.
-Flushing immediately on every stream reset causes text to be cut mid-sentence.
-The deferred approach accumulates text across stream resets and only flushes after 3 seconds of true silence (no new decode activity).
-If new speech arrives, the deferred text is cleared because WhisperKit's next decode cycle re-processes the same audio and produces the complete text.

-### Why not purge audio during streaming?

-Calling `purgeAudioSamples(keepingLast: 0)` during active streaming desynchronizes the `AudioStreamTranscriber`'s internal audio offset tracking from the `audioProcessor`'s buffer, causing subsequent decode cycles to produce empty results.
-Audio is only purged after the transcriber is fully stopped, ensuring a clean state for the next recording session.

 ### Why actor for TranscriptionService?

 WhisperKit operations are async and involve mutable state (the streaming transcriber, deferred text, injected text tracking).
 Using a Swift actor ensures thread-safe access without manual locking.